Kritten/simple-bootstrap-gallery/README.md

 ```

 ### Multiple Galleries
-You can use the `data-sbg-gallery` attribute to separate the images into different galleries.
+You can use the `data-sbg-gallery` attribute to separate the images into different galleries.<br/>
-Every image with the same `data-sbg-gallery` value is assigned to the same virtual gallery. a
+Every image with the same `data-sbg-gallery` value is assigned to the same virtual gallery.<br/>
 If the `data-sbg-gallery` attribute is not specified the image is assigned to the `sbg-default` gallery.

 The following example creates three different galleries ('a', 'b' and 'sbg-default'):